Army Reserve ambassador highlights female Army trailblazers

 |0

-This work, Army Reserve ambassador highlights female Army trailblazers [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve ambassador highlights female Army trailblazers, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT